amit-blazebits/adbmaster/README.md

   ==> Sets device_index for device whose logcat is required.

 option [ -c(clear) ]  arg [ device_index ]
   ==> Runs adb pm clear command on device shown at device_index(which is passed as   parameter to this option) shown         in connected devices.
-Depends upon -p option)
+It doesn't work without -p option.

 option [ -p(package) ] arg [ package_name ]
   ==> Sets package_name on which adb pm clear command will be run.